saadmk11/comment-webpage-screenshot/README.md

 # Website Screen Capture

-Website Screen Capture is a GitHub Action that takes a screenshot of webpages or html file paths and uploads it to an Image Upload Service and then comments the screenshots on the pull request that triggered the action.
+Website Screen Capture is a GitHub Action that takes screenshots of webpages or html file located in the repository, uploads it to an Image Upload Service and comments the screenshots on the pull request that triggered the action.

-**Note:** This Action Only Works on a Pull Request.
+**Note:** This Action Only Works on Pull Requests.

 ## Workflow inputs